diannejardinez/sql-challenge/README.md

 - Table schema of the employee database

-- An Analysis of the employee database of the following below:
+- A SQL file of queries for the employee database of the following queries below:
-	1. List the following details of each employee: employee number, last name, first name, gender, and salary.
+	1. List of employee details regarding: employee number, last name, first name, gender, and salary.

-	2. List employees who were hired in 1986.
+	2. List of employees who were hired in 1986.

-	3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.
+	3. List of manager details of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.

-	4. List the department of each employee with the following information: employee number, last name, first name, and department name.
+	4. List of employee details for each department with the following information: employee number, last name, first name, and department name.

-	5. List all employees whose first name is "Hercules" and last names begin with "B."
+	5. List of all employees whose first name is "Hercules" and last names begin with "B."

-	6. List all employees in the Sales department, including their employee number, last name, first name, and department name.
+	6. List of all employees in the Sales department, including their employee number, last name, first name, and department name.

-	7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+	7. List of all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 	8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.